pyxu-org/pyxu/doc/fair/dev_notes.rst

 - In the case of N-D inputs, the output should have the same number of dimensions as the input.

-- It should be decorated with :py:func:`~pyxu.runtime.enforce_precision`.
-Together with the :py:class:`~pyxu.runtime.Precision` context manager, the former controls the numerical precision (e.g. *single*, *double*) of the inputs/outputs.
-If possible, the computation performed by the method itself should also be carried out at the user-specified precision, accessible via :py:func:`~pyxu.runtime.getPrecision`.
+- It should control the numerical precision (e.g. *single*, *double*) of the inputs/outputs.
+If possible, the computation performed by the method itself should also be carried out at the input array's precision.

 - Whenever possible, it should be compatible with the array modules supported by Pyxu.
 (Use :py:func:`~pyxu.info.deps.supported_array_modules` for an up-to-date list).  :py:func:`~pyxu.util.get_array_module`